PeterEriksson/todo-app-2/README.md

 - Great project for rehearsing the basics.
 Enforced knowledge of javascript methods like map, filter, some, every etc.
 - Practicing responsive design.
+- Drag and drop items with the help of react-beautiful-dnd library

 ## Author